 Street beach is the perfect place to cool down on a hot summer’s day!
 This large swimming pool with a sand beach and is free to enter.
 It is very clean, there are lifeguards on duty and it offers views of the city!

 Take a photo at the Brisbane sign

 Because, why not! haha… every town or city that I visit, I try to find some sort of landmark sign that you can do a big corny jump in the air shot with and Brisbane does not disappoint in this sense.
-It is basically just Brisbane spelled out in massive, colorful block letters with the city as its background.
+It is basically just Brisbane spelled out in massive, colourful block letters with the city as its background.

 Wander over Victoria Bridge